Rockenfels/bsy/README.md

-# Bsy - A backend for idle hands
+# Bsy - A backend for idl hands
 The phrase "The devil makes work for idle hands to do" has been around for centuries, but its meaning can still be applied in a modern context.
 Finding yourself worrying without cause, your mind wandering to darker corners, and your body pacing as you try to out-walk the shadows